jaredblumer/learn-data-analysis/README.md

 # Learn Data Analysis

+Welcome to our collection of resources for learning data analysis.
+Whether you're a beginner or an experienced professional, you'll find valuable materials here to enhance your skills in data science, statistical learning, machine learning, deep learning, and programming.

 ## Data Science and Statistical Learning

 - [R for Data Science](https://r4ds.hadley.nz/) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund